 Input.
 A pointer to the db2secLogMessage API, which is implemented by the DB2 database system.
-The db2secGroupPluginInit API can call the db2secLogMessage API to log messages to db2diag.log for debugging or informational purposes.
-The first parameter (level) of db2secLogMessage API specifies the type of diagnostic errors that will be recorded in the db2diag.log file and the last two parameters respectively are the message string and its length.
-The valid values for the first parameter of dbesecLogMessage API (defined in db2secPlugin.h) are:
+The db2secGroupPluginInit API can call the db2secLogMessage API to log messages to the db2diag log files for debugging or informational purposes.
+The first parameter (level) of db2secLogMessage API specifies the type of diagnostic errors that will be recorded in the db2diag log files and the last two parameters are the message string and its length.
+The valid values for the first parameter of db2secLogMessage API (defined in db2secPlugin.h) are:

-- DB2SEC LOG NONE: (0) No logging
+- DB2SEC_LOG_NONE: (0) No logging

-- DB2SEC LOG CRITICAL: (1) Severe Error encountered
+- DB2SEC_LOG_CRITICAL: (1) Severe Error encountered

-- DB2SEC LOG ERROR: (2) Error encountered
+- DB2SEC_LOG_ERROR: (2) Error encountered

 - DB2SEC_LOG_WARNING: (3) Warning

-- DB2SEC LOG INFO: (4) Informational
+- DB2SEC_LOG_INF0: (4) Informational

-The message text will show up in the diag.log only if the value of the 'level' parameter of the db2secLogMessage API is less than or equal to the diaglevel database manager configuration parameter.
-So for example, if you use the DB2SEC LOG INFO value, the message text will only show up in the db2diag.log if the diaglevel database manager configuration parameter is set to 4.
+The message text shows up in the db2diag log files only if the value of the level parameter of the db2secLogMessage API is less than or equal to the diaglevel database manager configuration parameter.
+So for example, if you use the DB2SEC_LOG_INFO value, the message text shows up in the db2diag log files only if the diaglevel database manager configuration parameter is set to 4.